opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

   <img src ="/file/8c6563f5-7230-4a97-b888-7a1536b5b746/gft.browse.online.png" class="mainimage" />
 </a>

-> Data can be browsed after uploading the CSV
+> Data can be browsed online after uploading the CSV

 The article metrics CSV file can be uploaded directly to Fusion Tables and [browsed online][mytable].
 The web interface allows sorting, filtering, and aggregation.
 For example, we can filter by `publication_date` to show only articles from 2013, then sort by the most CrossRef citations.